Undefeated Storm ready for early-season showdown with defending champion Mystics

 But there’s nothing ordinary about this truncated 22-game WNBA regular-season schedule that’s being played entirely inside a bubble at the IMG Academy in Bradenton, Fla. due to the coronavirus pandemic.

-The Storm has had very little time to savor its 2-0 start or ramp up emotions for Thursday’s 3 p.m.
-PT matchup (aired on ESPN) against defending WNBA champion Washington Mystics considering they’re in the middle of a head-spinning three-games-in-five-day stretch.
+The Storm has had little time to savor its 2-0 start or ramp up emotions for Thursday’s 3 p.m.
+PDT matchup (aired on ESPN) against defending WNBA champion Washington Mystics considering they’re in the middle of a head-spinning three-games-in-five-day stretch.

-“The turnaround is really fast especially (with) those late games,” backup center Mercedes Russell said.
+“The turnaround is really fast especially (with) those late games,” Storm backup center Mercedes Russell said.
 “But we get hyped for every single game no matter if we play every other day.

 “Just bringing energy for every single day and being excited for every single game is important for everybody.”